 Mac

-It’s not the fact that I didn’t receive the bivy in time that upsets me, it’s not the fact that I’m out $60 US for shipping to and from Australia either, it’s the way that Ron handled the situation.
-This was me trying to keep faith with MLD by offering one last opportunity to simply apologize (or at the very least, acknowledge) what happened.
+It’s not the fact that I didn’t receive the bivy in time or that I’m out $60 US for shipping to and from Australia that upsets me; it’s the way that Ron handled the situation.
+This was me trying to keep faith with MLD by offering one last opportunity to simply apologize (or at the very least acknowledge) what happened.

 What did I receive in reply to my email?
 Crickets.